-Note: All unsaved changes that has been made to the document are rejected if the method returns True.
+Note: All unsaved changes that have been made to the document are rejected if the method returns True.

-- query the update will be performed only if the document in the database matches the query - update Django-style update keyword arguments alias of TopLevelDocumentMetaclass classmethod register_delete_rule (document_cls, field_name, rule)

-This method registers the delete rules to apply when removing this object.
+- query the update will be performed only if the document in the database matches the query - update Django-style update keyword arguments alias of TopLevelDocumentMetaclass classmethod register\delete\rule (document\cls, field\name, rule) This method registers the delete rules to apply when removing this object.

-reload(fields, kwargs)
+reload(\fields, \\kwargs)